 Compared to a 7-character password, which PassGAN cracked in under 22 seconds, a password with 14 characters, including upper- and lower-case letters, would take AI, on average, 187 million years to decipher.

-Protecting your passwords
+Protecting your passwords from AI

 Always include a combination of numerals, uppercase and lowercase letters, and special characters.
 Here’s an illustration: If I continued to use Bharat00 as my password, an AI programme might quickly crack it.
-Nevertheless, if I divided it into smaller pieces and threw some randomness into the mix, it would be difficult to get beyond; for instance, 04Bh&*Ar@tTt=53 would be much more difficult to crack.
+Nevertheless, if I divided it into smaller pieces and threw some randomness into the mix, it would be challenging to get beyond; for instance, 04Bh&*Ar@tTt=53 would be much more difficult to crack.

 On the Home Security Heroes website, you may find out how to secure a random password is when tested against AI tools.